mleake/jDragSlider/README.md

 Or you can install this as a standalone object if you want.

-jDragDliser can be installed as a [planet](https://github.com/lingtalfi/Observer/blob/master/article/article.planetReference.eng.md).
+jDragSlider can be installed as a [planet](https://github.com/lingtalfi/Observer/blob/master/article/article.planetReference.eng.md).